 Murder at the Book Group came out December 30, 2014 from Simon & Schuster.
 I call it a cozy with an edge!

-Order your copy of Murder at the Book Group from these online booksellers:
+You can purchase Murder at the Book Group at brick-and-mortar stores everywhere or from these fine online booksellers:

 Virginia Is for Mysteries is a collection of short stories set in and around the Commonwealth of Virginia.
 All stories are written by Virginia residents with murder in mind.
 Each author is a member of Sisters in Crime, either the Central Virginia chapter or the Mystery by the Sea (Chesapeake) chapter.
 Virginia Is for Mysteries can be compared to Chesapeake Crimes, Fish Tales, Fish Nets, or Best New England Crime Stories.